Sequential Change Detection with Differential Privacy: Preliminaries and Problem Setup

 \subsection{Differentially Private Sequential Change Detection}

-While the classical CUSUM procedure achieves optimality in detecting distributional changes under the assumption of full data access, it may not be suitable in applications where individual-level data must remain private.
+While the classical CUSUM procedure is optimal for detecting distributional changes under the assumption of full data access, it may be unsuitable for applications in which individual-level data must remain private.
 In such scenarios, it is desirable to design change detection algorithms that also preserve the privacy of individuals contributing to the data stream.
 A principled way to achieve this is through the framework of differential privacy (DP) \cite{dwork2006calibrating,dwork2014algorithmic}.

 Let us first review the classical definition of $\epsilon$-DP algorithms in the literature.
 Let $\mathcal{X}$ be the data domain (e.g., $\mathcal{X}=\mathbb{R}^k$), and let a database $D=\{x_1,\ldots,x_n\}\in\mathcal{X}^n$ consist of $n$ entries drawn from $\mathcal{X}$.
 Considering a random algorithm that maps from the database space $\mathcal{X}^n$ to $\mathbb{R},$ we say the algorithm is differentially private if the outputs have similar distributions for neighboring datasets that we want to make it hard to distinguish.
 Here, two databases $D,D'$ are neighboring if they differ in at most {\it one} entry.
 We now introduce the formal definition of differential privacy \cite{dwork2006calibrating}.